Fact Check: No, Sweden is Not Holding a 'sex Championship' | 🌎 LatestLY

 In its report on the competition, the popular German media house RTL conducted a poll asking users: "What do you think about recognizing sex as a sport?"

-But is the story to good to be true?
+But is the story too good to be true?
 Let's have a closer look.

 Claim: Sweden has formally recognized sex as a sport and will hold its first-ever sex tournament this week.

-Note: This report was updated to include the comments of the so-called Swedish Sex Federation.